IAA-ULB/MOCCa/experiments/readme.md

 # Things I struggled with

-On using ScaLAPACK, PyScalapack, ELPA,
+On using ScaLAPACK, pyscalapack, ELPA, pyelpa

 ## Numroc